 Have you ever wondered about your life’s purpose?

-In this book, readers follow an unnamed narrator as he journeys to Peru in search of an ancient manuscript containing nine insights about humanity’s evolution.
+In The Celestine Prophecy: An Adventure, readers follow an unnamed narrator as he journeys to Peru in search of an ancient manuscript containing nine insights about humanity’s evolution.

 The book is quest-like in its format, with the narrator looking for each insight in the order they were written in the manuscript.
 Experiences during the narrator’s quests are directly related to the insights being discussed.